Noah Dietrich: Post-Hughes career and memoirs

-After parting ways with Hughes, Dietrich, as a well-respected financial and executive advisor, served on several corporate and financial boards as well as traveled to many speaking engagements.
-His 1971 memoir, Howard: The Amazing Mr. Hughes, provided many with the first genuine inside look into the world of Howard Hughes, especially his occasional lack of concern that things he wanted done often required breaches of ethics or even the law.
-Only when he was diagnosed with myasthenia gravis (the same illness that killed shipping magnate Aristotle Onassis), did Dietrich finally retire in full.
+After parting ways with Hughes, Dietrich, as a financial and executive advisor, served on several corporate and financial boards, as well as traveling to many speaking engagements.
+His 1971 memoir, Howard: The Amazing Mr. Hughes, provided many with the first inside look into the world of Howard Hughes.
+The memoir provided insight into his occasional lack of concern towards how the things he wanted done often required breaches of ethics or even the law.
+Only when he was diagnosed with myasthenia gravis (the same illness that shipping magnate Aristotle Onassis died of), did Dietrich finally retire in full.

 Dietrich wrote of Hughes, "Of all his possessions, TWA held a certain mystique for him.
 He didn't give a damn about the tool company, except as a source of wealth.
 Hughes Aircraft was an avocation for him, and an outlet for his tendency to tinker.
 RKO was a heady diversion, an opportunity to pursue his sensual enjoyments."